 Hi, I'm Stacy

 This week’s post comes from Kim Foster, a writer and editor on our team.
-This piece was inspired by a popular episode of Beyond Better with Stacy Ennis podcast, “The True ROI of Writing a book”.
+This piece was inspired by a popular episode of Beyond Better with Stacy Ennis podcast, “The True ROI of Writing a Book.”

 The box finally arrives.
 You grab the scissors and gently open the flaps, glimpsing a familiar color and design—details you labored over.
 You reach in and lift the book out, holding it in front of you.
-Your hand moves across the smooth cover, while your brain buzzes to connect the tactile experience with the months of dedicated hard work.
+Your hand moves across the smooth cover as your brain buzzes to connect the tactile experience with the months of dedicated hard work.
 This moment is the culmination of effort, sacrifice, and deep thought.

 But is it the only metric?